Josehower/fly.io-deployment-app-earth/README.md

 5. Create the volume for the app with `flyctl volumes create postgres -s 1`
    - Verify the volume is created with `flyctl volumes list`
 6. Copy to your project the files .dockerignore, Dockerfile and fly.toml from the configuration files repo
-   - Modify `fly.toml` with the name app you choose in step 1
+   - Modify `fly.toml` with the name you defined for the app
 7. Deploy first version of the app with `flyctl deploy`
    - User Frankfurt server location
    - Verify the app is running with `flyctl status`
-8. Add secrets with the database credentials to the project (this are production credentials please make them secure)
+8. Add secrets with the database production credentials to the project (Production credentials should be secure.
+They will be needed on next steps)
    - Run `flyctl secrets set PGHOST=localhost PGDATABASE=database_name PGPASSWORD=this-should-be-a-secure-password PGUSERNAME=user_name`
 9. Stablish a shh connection with the app with `flyctl ssh console`